 If the contract is terminating, the employee loses their right to notice and any notice pay.
 If the contract of employment is continuing, the employee will continue to enjoy their statutory employment rights, one of which is the right to receive notice of their termination.

-In relation to notice pay, if an employee is not carrying out any work during their notice period, generally they are not entitled to receive any notice pay for this period, unless
+In relation to notice pay, if an employee is not carrying out any work during their notice period, generally they are not entitled to receive any notice pay for this period, unless their contract specifies otherwise.